brenmcnamara/Infindi/QA.md

   - The new action item in the middle should be white and should be in the exact same position as the action item that was removed

+#### "See Details" on an Action Item

+*NOTE: Please make sure there are at least 3 action items on the home page for this test*

+- Steps:
+  - On the home page, click "See Details" on an action item
+- Expected Result:
+  - The action item card should animate into a full action item component
+  - The animation should look as if it is expanding out from the card you clicked on
+  - *NOTE:* Please try doing this for an action item card that is first in the list, last in the list and somewhere in the middle.
+Make sure that it appears as though the action item is expanding from the card correctly

 ## Offline Mode

 #### No Internet Connection While Logged Out